 In other words, our cowboys are more likely to jump off a '71 Ford Maverick than ride into a dusty town on a black steed.

-Some grit lit and rural authors we love and that inspire us are: Larry Brown, Harry Crews, Donald Ray Pollock, Willy Vlautin, Denis Johnson, Barry Hannah, Brad Watson, Breece D'J Pancake, Bonnie Jo Campbell, Dorothy Allison, Charles Bukowski David Joy, Tom Franklin, William Gay, Ron Rash, Bobbie Ann Mason, Wiley Cash, Sheldon Lee Compton, Erika T. Wurth, Jared Yates Sexton and Sheldon Lee Compton.
+Some grit lit and rural authors we love and that inspire us are: Larry Brown, Harry Crews, Donald Ray Pollock, Willy Vlautin, Denis Johnson, Barry Hannah, Brad Watson, Breece D'J Pancake, Bonnie Jo Campbell, Dorothy Allison, Bobbie Ann Mason, Wiley Cash, Sheldon Lee Compton, Erika T. Wurth, and Sheldon Lee Compton.
 Beyond that, "classic" authors we dig vary and are certainly not contained to the following list, but these are some : Cormac McCarthy, Larry McMurtry, Sam Shepard, Charles Portis, Raymond Chandler, Dashiell Hammett, Flannery O'Connor, William Faulkner, John Steinbeck, Kurt Vonnegut, John Updike, Raymond Carver, Jim Harrison, & Elmore Leonard.

-We've always got a soft spot for cowboy, country, western, folk, Americana or rural music.
+We've always got a soft spot for country western, folk, Americana or rural music.
 If that finds its way into a piece, we're likely to be bias readers (don't mean we'll take it, just, you know, it'll tickle our fancy).
-Townes van Zandt, Hank Williams, Mississippi John Hurt, the Delmore Brothers, the Carter Family, Old Crow Medicine Show, Johnny Cash, Nick Shoulders, Dom Flemons, Willie Nelson, Steve Earle, Gillian Welch, Dave Rawlings, Levon Helm, Justin Townes Earle, John Prine, Charley Crockett, Colter Wall, Tom Waits and Bob Dylan reign supreme here.
+Townes van Zandt, Hank Williams, Mississippi John Hurt, the Delmore Brothers, the Carter Family, Old Crow Medicine Show, Johnny Cash, Nick Shoulders, Dom Flemons, Willie Nelson, Steve Earle, Gillian Welch, Dave Rawlings, Levon Helm, Justin Townes Earle, John Prine, Charley Crockett, Colter Wall, Tom Waits, Waylon Jennings, Merle Haggard, Charlie Pride and Bob Dylan reign supreme here.

 [Submitting to Us]